Chatham Mills Farmers’ Market 2016 Vendors

 Micheal Kirk and Haley Rosemond, Hillsborough

-Seasonal vegetables and fruit; free-range pork, chicken, and eggs.
+Vegetables and fruit; grass-fed beef, free-range pork, chicken, and eggs.

 David and Holly Pflugfelder, Lillington